platers/obsidian-linter/docs/rules.md

 - Format: Date format
 	- Default: `dddd, MMMM Do YYYY, h:mm:ss a`
 - Always Update Date Modified: Insert the date the file was last modified even if no changes have been made.
- Note: almost always updates the file when seconds are in the date format since there is a slight delay between the insertion of the metadata and saving of the file.
+ Note: almost always updates the file when seconds are in the date format since we use the last time the file was modified which is not the same after we update the file with the previous date modified metadata.
 	- Default: `false`

 Example: Adds a header with the date.